omnateeta/Tourism_and_Travel_Tech/README.md

 - Places and attractions are fetched from OpenStreetMap
 - Events use PredictHQ if API key is provided, otherwise generates realistic mock events
 - All features are fully functional and interactive
-- Responsive design works on desktop and mobile
+- Responsive design works on desktop and mobile and

 ## License